 The trade association techUK describes digital twins as relevant and virtual representations of the makeup and behaviour of physical or non-physical entities with functional real-world output.

-Often related to cities, the built environment, and manufacturing today, all businesses can develop a digital twin to help them innovate, streamline their businesses and deliver better products and services to their customers.
+These are often based on cities or physical and manufacturing environments, although all businesses can create a digital twin for certain processes to help deliver commercial and resource-based efficiencies.
+Digital twins might help businesses innovate, streamline processes, and deliver better products and services to customers.

-Gaël Seydoux, director of research and innovation at mobile connectivity R&D company InterDigital, points to human resources and training as an ideal candidate for developing a digital twin.
+The director of research and innovation at mobile connectivity R&D firm InterDigital, Gaël Seydoux, adds that the HR and training divisions might be ideal candidates for any business to launch digital twin projects.
 “One of the most promising use cases of digital twin technology is in creating virtual agents for training and HR purposes,” he says.
 “Mass remote working means training will become increasingly virtual and ensuring digital agents can operate and interact with employees in a personable way is imperative to ensure the quality of training doesn’t decrease.”

 The practical benefit that a digital twin can deliver to a business is continuous intelligence.
 As data pours into a company from expanding technologies such as IoT, using this information to drive strategic planning is now a commercial imperative no enterprise can ignore.

 Gartner points to several tech trends, including hyperautomation, AI engineering and the distributed cloud, as transformational technologies throughout 2021.
 All of these can connect with, and benefit from, the addition of a digital twin.
 The added insights a digital twin can bring to these and other technologies include improved cybersecurity and enhancing customer and employee experiences should not be underestimated.